-A picking list or paper list (often referred to as a picking list) contains a list of items, fields and storage bins for order picking.
-The paper list can include sales orders as well as production orders.
+A picking list or paper list (often referred to as a picking list) contains a list of items, fields and storage locations for order picking.
+The paper list can include sales orders, but also production orders.
 As a document-based document, the picking list is one of the classic picking methods.
-The list contains all relevant information for the picker, which he needs for a complete and correct order picking.
+The list includes all relevant information for the picker, which he needs for complete and correct order picking.

 In the case of order-parallel picking, several pick lists can exist for one sales order.
 In the case of item-oriented picking, however, several orders can also be combined in one picking list (Multi-Order-Picking, Pick-by-Frame®).

-The picker in the warehouse must be provided with all relevant data, fields and notes for the completion of his activity and picking of the items in order to carry out all transactions correctly.
-In addition to the pick quantity, the order (picking route) of the load unit to be picked should also be taken into account in order to optimize the time in the warehouse.
+The picker in the warehouse must be provided with all relevant data, fields and instructions for completing his task and picking the items in order to carry out all transactions correctly.
+In addition to the picking quantity, the order (picking route) of the load unit to be picked should also be taken into account in order to optimise the time in the warehouse.
 In detail, the pick list should contain the following information and fields: